 Image credit: Louis Saville

-Tip: Creating your own color schemes can be a bit intimidating, but it’s not as complicated as many people think.
+say.
 Adding a bright accent color into an otherwise-neutral palette is one of the easiest color schemes to create.
 Bright accent color immediately draws the eye simply and effectively.

 Image credit: Maximlian Hennebach

-- Cards divide content into meaningful sections which occupies less screen space.
+- Cards divide content into meaningful sections which occupy less screen space.
 Similar to the way text paragraphs group sentences into distinct sections, cards can gather various pieces of information to form one coherent piece of content.

 - Cards are made for thumbs.
 Users don’t have to think about how to make things work, they intuitively understand the physics of turning a card over for more information or swiping for next chunk of information.